BlueBrain/BluePyEModel/README.rst

 The E-Model building pipeline can be executed either step by step using Python or all at once as a Luigi workflow.

+For either, three information will always be required:
+- A name for the emodel.
+- The name of the species.
+As of now, it can be human, rat or mouse.
+- The name of the brain region.

 #### Running the pipeline with Python/CLI

 To run the pipeline using Python, you will need to use the class EModel_pipeline located in bluepyemodel/emodel_pipeline/emodel_pipeline.py.
 An example of the use of this class can be seen in the function `main` of the same file.
 To start, we recommend that you copy the inside of this function `main` or directly call the file bluepyemodel/emodel_pipeline/emodel_pipeline.py using the command line.
 In the latter case, please run the command `python emodel_pipeline.py --help` for a list of expected arguments.

 The pipeline is divided in 4 steps:
-- extraction: extracts efeatures from the ephys recordings and avergages the results along the requested targets.
+- extraction: extracts efeatures from the ephys recordings and averages the results along the requested targets.
-- optimisation: builds a NEURON cell model and optimizes its parameters using as target the efeatures computed during efeature extraction.
+- optimisation: builds a NEURON cell model and optimizes its parameters using as targets the efeatures computed during efeature extraction.
 - storage of the model: reads the results of the extraction and stores the models (best set of parameters) in local or on Nexus.
 - validation: reads the models and runs the optimisation protocols and/or validation protocols on them.
 The efeature scores obtained on these protocols are then passed to a validation function that decides if the model is good enough.
 - plotting: reads the models and runs the optimisation protocols and/or validation protocols on them.
 Then, plots the resulting traces along the efeature scores and parameter distributions.